 You have the right to ask us to access or transfer on your behalf personal data we hold about you to a third party.

-If you have a query or concern regarding the way we collect and handle your personal data, or would like to exercise your rights and choices, please contact our Customer Support Team at [email protected] You may alternatively contact our Senior Manager, Privacy at [email protected].
+If you have a query or concern regarding the way we collect and handle your personal data, or would like to exercise your rights and choices, please get in touch here or directly to a privacy specialist at:

 Changes to this Policy